RIKEN-RCCS/lens3/doc/admin-guide.md

 __Increasing Logging verbosity__: Some classes has a `self._verbose`
 variable.
 Setting it true makes debug logging more verbose.

-__Heartbeating Interval__: The duration of an expiration of of a MinIO manager record is set as the same as the duration of (heartbeat-interval * heartbeat-misses).
-However, heartbeating would take longer time adding timeout of urlopen, and an expiration of a MinIO manager record may come earlier than a heartbeat failure.
+__Heartbeating Interval__: The expiration of a MinIO manager record in Redis is set as a little larger than the duration of (heartbeat-interval * (heartbeat-misses + 2)).
+However, heartbeating would take longer time by the timeout of urlopen, etc., and an expiration of a MinIO manager record may come earlier than a heartbeat failure.
+That causes starting a new MinIO instance which replaces the old instance before a heartbeat failure.

 __sudo and SIGSTOP__: A sudo shows a peculiar behavior at a stop
 signal: It stops itself when a subprocess got stopped.
 A sudo process